What is an advance decision to refuse treatment?

 Discussing your choices with a medical professional

-It’s a good idea to talk to your GP or other health professionals before you write your advance decision.
+It’s a good idea to talk to your GP or other health professionals before you write an advance decision.
 They can help you understand what it will mean to refuse certain treatments.
 They will also help you phrase your wishes in a way that’s clear to healthcare professionals, and they may be able to record your wishes in your medical notes.
 A GP can also verify that you had mental capacity when you wrote your decision.

 Even if you don’t want to talk to your doctor, it’s important to give them a copy of your advance decision so that they are aware of your wishes.